-Ricotta Gnudi al Sugo (Ricotta Dumplings in Fresh Tomato Sauce)
+Ricotta Gnudi (Ricotta Dumplings in Fresh Tomato Sauce)

 Ricotta gnudi are a delicious meal for cheese lovers and vegetarians.
 Quick and simple cheese dumplings are great for a weeknight meal, and I bet you’ll have these on a regular dinner rotation in no time.

-Well, I’ve discovered one beautiful actress/singer who not only knows her way around a kitchen, but knocks out sensational dishes and posts them on her site at Silvia’s Cucina.
-Silvia’s site is a treasure trove of delights.
-Silvia Colloca is from Italy, and now lives in Australia, but I’m not going to talk to you about her celebrity status; I want to talk to you about her ricotta gnudi with fresh sugo!
+This recipe is slightly adapted from one by Silvia Colloca, an actress who is from Italy, and now lives in Australia, but I’m not going to talk to you about her celebrity status; I want to talk to you about her ricotta gnudi with fresh sugo!

 My photos don’t even come close to her beautiful shots, but I can assure you, these ricotta dumplings were divine!
 (By the way, “sugo” in Italian means juice or sauce, but when used with pasta, etc., it’s interpreted as “tomato sauce”.)